spreadingmind/window-bot/README.md

 2. CO2 leven is then calculated into ppm (parts per million) - a standard concentration unit

 3. Based on standard researched healty CO2 concentration levels, the bot evaluates whether the CO2 level is too high.
 If this is the case, it sends a message in Slack asking to open the window.
+You can also query Slack bor for current CO2 level using `lvl` command or for a live graph using `graph` command

     For healthy CO2 concentration levels, see
     https://www.kane.co.uk/knowledge-centre/what-are-safe-levels-of-co-and-co2-in-rooms

 4. PROFIT

-## Science, bitch!
+## Science, biiiiiiiiiitch